 All BMCDS operations use Ecolab cleaning chemicals in concentrates, used with auto-diluting systems and reuseable spray bottles, reducing shipping and disposal needs.

-All dining halls & Cafe's feature fairly traded coffees, which means that the coffee growers received a fair price for their coffee.
-We proudly serve Peets Coffee and Tea in UnCommon Grounds Cafe and The Lusty Cup.
-We are equally proud to serve Sun Coffee in Erdman an Haffner Dining Halls.
+All dining halls & Cafe's feature directly traded coffees, which means that the coffee growers received a fair price for their coffee and negotiate directly with our suppliers.
+We proudly serve La Colombe in UnCommon Grounds Cafe and The Lusty Cup.
+We are equally proud to serve Sun Coffee in Erdman and New Dorm Dining Halls.

 Full time staff at Dining Services are paid above the living wage for the Philadelphia area.